bjornmeansbear/lectureScripts/ClimateDesigners.md

 Take for instance Graham Coreil Allens "Reverberation Crosswalks"

-On the surface, these are fun, brightly colored crosswalks — paint on cement and asphalt; not particularly innovative or special in the "new materials" or "direct carbon capture" front… But then, take a look at project draw down… walkable cities is in their table of most effective strategies at 50th is overall reduction/draw down capability… With this higher level view, well suddenly a project like reverberations crosswalks becomes a climate design project; it signals a more sustainable way forward.
-Around this school suddenly becomes more walkable.
-You now notice the crosswalks, and are hopefully more likely to walk yourself… these are cheap, fast, easy to do, can be customized for region, culture, available materials, etc. AND can help make more people walk in the citiy… Bam!
+On the surface, these are merely fun, brightly colored crosswalks — paint on cement and asphalt; not particularly innovative in the "new materials" or "direct carbon capture" front… But! when take a look at Project DrawDown, *walkable cities* is 50th overall reduction/draw down capability from the table strategies.
+Suddenly a project like *reverberations crosswalks* signals new, more sustainable vectors forward.
+The neighborhood around this school is now more walkable.
+You are forces to notice the crosswalks, hopefully this makes you more likely to walk yourself.

+This idea is also cheap, fast, easy to do, can be customized for region, culture, available materials, etc. AND can help make more people walk in the citiy… Bam!

-What if we take all these solutions from drawdown as ways to judge "good" design? or as ways to figure out who or what to design?
-Designs that fit into any of those criteria become "climate designs"
+Okay, so then what if we take all these solutions from drawdown as ways to judge "good" design? or as ways to figure out what to design or who to design for?
+Designs that fit into any of those criteria become "climate designs" …

 - Tattfoo's SOS
 - Ecovention Grid/Color palette